What is liposuction?

 - Realistic expectations of the procedure.

 - Your complete medical history, including discussing any allergies and medications you currently take.

 - Any other questions or concerns you have.

-Your surgeon will give you specific preoperative instructions.
+Your surgeon will give you specific instructions to follow before your liposuction surgery.
 You may need to: